 State and Local Discrimination.
 Many state and local governments also sought to ferret out and fire their gay employees; countless state employees, teachers, hospital workers, and others lost their jobs as a result.
 Id. at 7.
 Between 1957 and 1963 the Florida Legislative Investigation Committee interrogated hundreds of suspected gay men and lesbians throughout the state, leading to the dismissal of dozens of faculty and staff at the University of Florida and the University of South Florida.
-Pressure from the Committee also lead to the ouster of over one hundred public school teachers in the state.
-KAREN L. GRAVES, AND THEY WERE WONDERFUL TEACHERS: FLORIDA'S PURGE OF GAY AND LESBIAN TEACHERS 6, 10-12, 58-67 (2009); see also STACY BRAUKMAN, COMMUNISTS AND

-Perverts Under the Palms: The Johns Committee in Florida, 1956-1965, at 130 (2012).
+Pressure from the Committee also led to the ouster of over one hundred public school teachers in the state.
+KAREN L. Graves, And They Were Wonderful Teachers: FLORIDA'S PURGE OF GAY AND LESBIAN TEACHERS 6, 10-12, 58-67 (2009); see also STACY BRAUKMAN, COMMUNISTS AND PERVERTS UNDER THE PALMS: THE JOHNS COMMITTEE IN FLORIDA, 1956-1965, at 130 (2012).

 The policing of gay life sharply escalated across the country in the 1950s and 1960s.
 Police departments from Seattle and Dallas to New Orleans and Baltimore stepped up raids on bars and private parties attended by gay men and lesbians, and police made thousands of arrests for "disorderly conduct."
-By 1950, Philadelphia had a six-man "morals squad" arresting some 200 gay men a month.
+By 1950, Philadelphia had a six-man "morals squad" arresting some 200 gay men each month.
 In the District of Columbia alone, there were more than a thousand arrests every year.
 Police raids on gay bars were so common that some bars posted signs announcing "We Do Not Serve Homosexuals."
-John D'Emilio, The Homosexual Menace: The Politics of Sexuality in Cold War America, in PASSION AND POWER: SEXUALITY IN HISTORY 226, 231 (Kathy Peiss et al., eds.
-1989); D'EMILIO, SEXUAL POLITICS, SEXUAL COMMUNITIES 182-84, 208; CHAUNCEY, WHY
+John D'Emilio, The Homosexual Menace: The Politics of Sexuality in Cold War America, in Passion and Power: Sexuality in History 226, 231 (Kathy Peiss et al., eds.
+1989); D'EMILIO, SEXUAL POLITICS, SEXUAL COMMUNITIES 182-84, 208; CHAUNCEY, WHY MARRIAGE?
+7-8, 10-11.

 Demonization and Censorship.
-A series of police and press campaigns in the 1940s and 1950s fomented demonic stereotypes of homosexuals as child molesters intent on recruiting the young into their way of life.
+The harassment of gay people was justified by a series of police and press campaigns in the 1940s and 1950s that fomented demonic stereotypes of homosexuals as child molesters intent on recruiting the young into their way of life.
 See Estelle Freedman, "Uncontrolled Desires": The Response to the Sexual Psychopath, 1920-1960, 74 J. Am.
 Hist.
-83, 92 (1987); see also George Chauncey, The Postwar Sex Crime Panic, in True Stories From the American Past 172 (William
+83, 92 (1987); see also George Chauncey, The Postwar Sex Crime Panic, in TRUE Stories From the American Past 172 (William Graebner ed., 1993).
+A Special Assistant Attorney General of California claimed in 1949, for example, that:

-Graebner ed., 1993).
-A Special Assistant Attorney General of California claimed in 1949, for example, that "[t]he sex pervert, in his more innocuous form, is too frequently regarded as merely a queer individual who never hurts anyone but himself.
-All too often we lose sight of the fact that the homosexual is an inveterate seducer of the young of both sexes, and is ever seeking for younger victims."
-Chauncey, The Postwar Sex Crime Panic 170-171.
-Vicious stereotypes of homosexuals as child molesters fostered by such campaigns continue even today to stoke public fears about gay teachers and parents.
-Chauncey, Why Marriage?
-150-151.
+[t]he sex pervert, in his more innocuous form, is too frequently regarded as merely a queer individual who never hurts anyone but himself.
+All too often we lose sight of the fact that the homosexual is an inveterate seducer of the young of both sexes, and is ever seeking for younger victims.
+[Chauncey, The Postwar Sex Crime Panic 170-171.]